To any of our dear readers who are dating –

 Imagine the day you might marry this person.
 Would it make sense to get married with that same kind of awful feeling?
 That same kind of pit in your stomach?
 Would you want to force yourself through your wedding day, even though in your gut you feel a little sick?
-(And no, I’m not talking about butterflies here.)
-And, would you want to have these same thoughts and worries about your wife or your husband during your marriage?
+(And no, I’m not talking about totally normal butterflies here.)
+And, would you want to have these same thoughts and worries about your wife or your husband during your first or second or fifth year of marriage?

 Please tell me the answer is no!